leozqin/etl-markup-toolkit/README.md

 # ETL Markup Toolkit
 ETL Markup Toolkit (EMT) is spark-native tool for doing ETL in a sustainable, reproducible, and low-code manner.
 The tool achieves by providing an abstraction of a spark workflow using configuration.
 Unlike traditional ETL tools, the configuration is done using `yaml`, and so is completely human-readable, compatible with source control, and easy to learn.

-Another advantage of the tool over traditional ETL tools, the tool translates configuration directly into `spark`/`pyspark` commands without the use of any UDFs, which can hurt performance.
+Another advantage of the tool over traditional ETL tools, the tool translates configuration directly into `spark`/`pyspark` commands without the use of any UDFs or custom serialization, which can hurt performance, and natively integrates with the `DataFrame` API.
 Finally, the tool and configuration is designed to be highly sub-scriptable.

 # How to Use
 ## Requirements